terabyte/pokerrules/README.md

 * If you are "under the gun" (first to act, first player to the left of the big blind) and if you have not yet recieved any cards, you may post a "straddle".
 A straddle is a blind bet for 2x the current bet.
 This makes you like a third blind.
 You can then decide to check, raise, or fold if the action comes to you unopened.
 If you are UTG+1 and the UTG player straddles, you may straddle also.
 This continues all the way around the table.
 * There are no button straddles allowed due to the complexity of figuring out the order of action.
 * Once there is no longer any action (all players are all-in) players may request to "run it twice".
 All must agree, otherwise we'll run it once.
-* If there are multiple all-in players, the dealer will create a side pot and figure out what goes into what pot.
-Let the dealer figure it out, it can be stressful so give 'em a break =)
+    * "Run it twice" is a way to reduce variance, and it can be more fun.
+When you "run it twice", the dealer deals the remaining community cards twice as though there are two different hands.
+Each hand could be won by either remaining player, so the pot may end up being chopped.
+    * Example: The flop is Ac Ah Tc.
+Player A goes all in and player B calls.
+Player A shows Ad Kd for a set and player B shows 9c 8c for a flush draw.
+Player B asks to "run it twice" and player A agrees.
+        * The dealer burns a card then deals Turn one (5d), then burns a card and deals River one (Qd).
+Player A wins this pot with 3 Aces, K Q kicker.
+        * The dealer burns another card then deals Turn two (7h), then burns a card and deals River two (2c).
+Player B wins this pot with a flush (Ac Tc 9c 8c 2c).
+        * The dealer chops the pot between the two players.
 * If a pot is chopped, and there is an odd number of chips, the extra chip goes to the first player on the dealer's left (i.e. first to act).
 * If you bet or raised, and that raise was called, you must show your cards to win the pot
 * If the final round checks around, first to act must show first
-* That said, it is rude to "slow roll".
+* It is rude to "slow roll".
 Once the dealer says "show 'em", just flip both your cards over.
 * You must show both cards to win a pot unless everyone else mucks.
+* If someone is taking a long time to act, you can "call clock" on them but it is rude unless they have been taking longer than 5 minutes.
+Clock is 2 minutes.

 ### Hand Rankings